 HISO uses consensus decision making.
 The chair may call a simple majority vote on any unresolved issue.

 Proceedings are documented, including the agenda, minutes and any papers presented.
-An executive summary of each meeting is produced to communicate key messages to the CTDSO and other stakeholders.
+An executive summary of each meeting is produced to communicate key messages to the Deputy Director-General and other stakeholders.

 Attendance, conflicts of interest, action and decision registers are maintained.